ortin-fj/molecular_loader/README.md

 The package "Molecular Nodes" from Brady Johnston (https://github.com/BradyAJohnston/MolecularNodes) is far superior in this aspect, but this code allows to easily have full control of every single bond in the simulation.

 I would like to acknowledge "Blender Atomic Loader" (https://github.com/nanotech-empa/blender-atomic-loader).
 My code is more of an update of his code than a complete project of mine.
-His code was designed for Blender v.2 and unfortunately it doesn't work anymore (at least in my PC).
+His code was designed to load single frames in Blender v.2 and unfortunately it doesn't work anymore (at least in my PC).
+My code updates his project so it works in newer versions of Blender, but it also adds the functionality to read molecular dynamics trajectories and other minor changes.

 ##########    WHAT YOU WILL NEED   ##########